- Click the orange "Register" button on the race page you want to come to.

 We keep our prices low so everyone can save and there is no specific military savings.
 If you’re active or retired military we’ll send a $5 donation to Operation Enduring Warrior.
 To get this donation you need to:

-Yes!
+Our company is not, but we support non-profits at each event!
 In fact there are usually 3-4 local charities involved at each of our races and the proceeds go to help them out.
 Are you involved in a charity group and would like to get involved?
 Let us know!

 Athletes must at least be 14 years old to race solo.
 Young athletes 7-13 years old may compete on the 3 mile course if they’re accompanied by a parent.
 Any athletes younger than 18 need to bring a parent or legal guardian on race day to sign a waiver.

 There is a Little Monkey race after the last adult wave at most venues for kids of any age.
 Read the details for the location you want to go to.